 Remaining bits of interest

 By design, the “power supply” of this design will not provide a very stable voltage, especially at the onset.
-It will take time to converge towards the expected +24V and +5V, but it nonetheless reaches operational levels in about 0.5s.
+It will take time to converge towards the expected +24V and +5V, but it nonetheless reaches operational levels in about half a second.

-Here’s a very simple two-sided, hand-routed layout that fits on credit-card-sized PCB.
+Here’s a very simple two-sided, hand-routed layout that fits on 60x46mm PCB (a completed PCB is also shown).

 - The Part list.